rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - progressviews works
 - view output from rsync, either from singletasks or aggregated data from multiple tasks

 To summarize most of the executing part is in code.
-There will still be some QA before the alpha is released before end of February 2021.

 ## What is not the alpha version